-Basements are often where you put your water heaters and washing machine which can be known to leak.
+Basements are often where you put your water heaters and washing machines which can be known to leak.

 Additionally, these are also popular places to store things you don’t plan on ever seeing again, so it’s likely there is not a lot of foot traffic.
-Therefore small leaks and moldy spots may go unnoticed.
+Therefore small leaks may go unnoticed.

 Heating and cooling systems with poor airflow can have musty odors.
 When air ducts go too long without being cleaned they start collecting dust.
 Then every time you use the heater or a/c it is blowing the smell and dirt all over your house.

-Additionally, if you take hot showers excess water from the steam can sit in the air, and without ventilation, it can lead to mold developing in the walls.
+Additionally, if you take hot showers excess water from the steam can sit in the air, and without ventilation, it can lead to moisture damage in the walls.

 If you live in a humid area you may also suffer from excess moisture during warmer days.

 Bathrooms and kitchens host a lot of activities involving water.
 Therefore it makes sense that there could be mold hiding somewhere.

 Leaky pipes under a sink can easily go unnoticed.
 A few drops may seem like nothing but after sitting over a long period of time they can begin to cause damage leaving a bad smell.

 Dishwashers and refrigerators are also known to leak especially if not taken care of.
 Make sure you are keeping an eye on them for any mechanical issues.
 Additionally, if you recently experienced a power outage check to make sure your freezer did not leak.